-This policy is based on the Department for Education's statutory guidance Keeping children safe in education 2022.pdf and Working Together to Safeguard Children (2018), and the Governance Handbook.
+This policy is based on the Department for Education's statutory guidance Keeping Children Safe in Education (2023), Working Together to Safeguard Children (2018), Behaviour in Schools (2022), Teaching Online Safety in Schools (2023), Meeting Digital and Technology Standards (2023) and the Governance Handbook.
 We comply with this guidance and the arrangements agreed and published by our 3 local safeguarding partners.